 But aside from the sheer possibility of material innovation, the real thing that digital fabrication offers designers is freedom.
 Simply the ability to produce a model quickly and easily in your own studio could transform architecture and design.
 It puts the onus back on the designer as thinker and maker, harking back to the approach of Mid-Century Modernism, but without a hint of nostalgia.
 Instead it focuses on the movement’s core values: social and material innovation, and – above all – embracing the potential of technology.

-Our digital fabrication lab – a Do-It-Yourself space with 3D Printing and Laser Cutting for all designers to book the machines and create their prototypes and designs.
+Our digital fabrication lab – a Do-It-Yourself space with a variety of 3D Printers and laser cutting for any designer to book our machines and create their prototypes and designs.

 Silkworm is a plugin that translates Grasshopper and Rhino geometry into GCode for 3d printing.
-Silkworm allows for the complete and intuitive manipulation of the printer GCode, enabling novel printed material properties to be specified by non-solid geometry and techniques of digital craft.
+Silkworm allows for the complete and intuitive manipulation of the printer GCode.